fniessink/next-action/README.md

 (G) Buy wood for new +DogHouse @store
 ```

-Note that completed tasks and task with a future start date are never shown since they can't be a next action.
+Note again that completed tasks and task with a future creation date are never shown since they can't be a next action.

 *Next-action* being still pre-alpha-stage, this is it for the moment.
 Stay tuned for more options.